a-nap/spr_experiment/README.md

 In the exercise and the main experiment, the sentences are presented in increments (phrase-by-phrase).
 The participants control when each segment of the the sentence is presented by pressing the space bar.
-At the begining of a trial, an asterisk (\*) appears.
+At the beginning of a trial, an asterisk (\*) appears.
 Then, the sentence is presented entirely, with letters substituted for dashes.
 When the participants press the space bar, the first part of the sentence appears in place of the dashes.
 The remainder of the sentence is still concealed